raisschultz/raisschultz.github.io/IB/ee.markdown

 Release).
 The division between Peshmerga corps has been detrimental to these efforts.

 # **Max Weber and the State**
-  <em id="Weber">In </em> order to answer the question of whether the KRG can be considered a de facto state,
-we must define what a state is.
+  In order to answer the question of whether the KRG can be considered a de facto state, we must define what a state is.
 There are several valid definitions of a state that differ in their criteria.
 For the purpose of this essay, we will use three definitions of a state, based on different approaches to global politics.
 In the first part of the essay, we will use Max Weber’s definition of